BinLama/pomodoro/frontend/README.md

 - [ ] connect the task to the database
 - [ ] save the poistion of the files that are dragged on localhost and database (not sure how right now, thinking of adding a position value and incrementing it based on object added)

+### TODO MORE:

+- [ ] add a 4 sided column and create a 7 habits important and urgent tabs. (make sure all the data have those tags too.)